 Some of you are old pros at Film Camp, but others will be new each summer.
 In order to keep things running smoothly, we are providing some general guidelines and tips for the Film Camp session.
 First and foremost, understand that we are indeed making a feature-length movie!
 That is what Film Camp is all about.
-There will be an original script, sound, lights, sets, costumes, etc.
+There will be an original script, set, and costumes.

 - If a camper has attended at least one full week of Country Camp in a previous summer, then the child is eligible for Film Camp.